IRONMANMARK/Lazor-Solver/README.md

 * The code can run super fast.
 It only take `65.23 seconds` to `solve all 8 level` and output to a file.
 * I use multiprocessing to speed up the solving process.
 The code can take up the full capacity of your CPU.
 * If you want to gain an extra boost for the code.
 Then you could try the codes in the uncompiled_cython folder.
+* After the compile the run time for the code can reach `58.53 second` to solve all 8 level.
 ## Benchmark
 The detail information for the multiprocessing test run:<br>